victorskl/m3kb/docs/about.md

 ### About
 - M3KB is maintained here for __my own personal use__.
 - LGPL is just inherited from its original work.
 No harm for user anyway.
 Subject to change if I decide to use some other tech to back the layout creation - _see below_.
 Generally speaking no serious stuff going here, all free for good!
-- For Burmese, you may even decide to use what the default input method comes with the OS.
+- For Burmese, you may even decide to use the default input method comes with the OS.
 However, these default input methods are not usually affinity to the ___Smart___ feature that require for complex script like Burmese (why? give a skim through UTN#11).
 - I always take keyboard layout is something personal preference.
-There are a bunch of way to make your own _personalized_ keyboard layout if you are a tech-savvy a bit and, spare a day or two.
+There are a bunch of way to make your own _personalized_ keyboard layout if you are tech-savvy a bit and, spare a day or two.
 For that, check the tech and standard section below for some pointers.
 - For now, I adopt Keyman (again) because it is now [owned by SIL](https://keyman.com/sil-acquisition/) and announced that it is [going free](https://keyman.com/free/).
-Again, subject to change otherwise.
+Again, subject to change otherwise I feel another tech is cool!
 - Bottom line, it is more for user focus.
 It is for me.
 I would want to spend the least minimum effort and time to have this.
 Best, if I don't even need to do this.
 But all avil are void to the way I wanted.
 So here I am making this happen.
 And share with you!
+One fine day in future, I guess, we won't need this.
+But not for now.
+So until then.

 ### Standard
 - Unicode X.0 Character Code Charts - mainly focus on [Myanmar Burmese](http://unicode.org/charts/PDF/U1000.pdf) (aka _Code Chart_)